 Why does this answer indicate the learner needs further development?

-This answer needs further development because it demonstrates weak use of scientific terminology and inaccurate understanding of heat transfer processes.
-The use of terms such as heat molecules and heat particles and aluminium being reactive shows that the learner has not developed the technical language and full understanding of heat transfer processes.
+This answer needs further development because it demonstrates weak use of scientific terminology and an inaccurate understanding of heat transfer processes.
+The use of terms such as heat molecules and heat particles, and aluminium being reactive, shows that the learner has not developed the technical language and full understanding of heat transfer processes.
 Also, the explanation does not link to the three major concepts in heat transfer – convection, conduction and radiation.
 The learner identifies problems but doesn’t explain them in a logically structured way.

 AO3 question 2 development activity – improve understanding of the heat transfer process